flojoy-ai/docs/docs/nodes/GENERATORS/SAMPLE_IMAGES/SKIMAGE/examples/EX1/example.md

 image: https://raw.githubusercontent.com/flojoy-ai/docs/main/docs/nodes/GENERATORS/SAMPLE_DATASETS/SKIMAGE/examples/EX1/output.jpeg
 ---

 In this example, the `SKIMAGE` node takes one parameter, `img_key`, which is the name of the sample image, and loads it from the `scikit-image` package.
 In this case, `astronaut` is the default value of this parameter.

 It then passes an `image` type object (r,g,b,a), from the `DataContainer` class, to the `OBJECT_DETECTION` node using the `opencv` Python library.

-Finally, the current script is terminated with the `END` node, which is the same as its parent node.
+Finally, the script is terminated with the `END` node, which is the same as its parent node.